 TRASTRA also offers an attractive referral program.
 The terms are quite simple, you invite friends, and when your friends order cards or exchange cryptos etc, you are rewarded.
 You get 5 EUR for a TRASTRA Payment Card activation by each friend you invite, and you receive 0.20% of the total volume of your friends' exchanges.

-The card has support for five of the biggest cryptocurrencies: Bitcoin, Bitcoin Cash, Ethereum, Litecoin and Ripple.
+The card has support for six of the biggest cryptocurrencies: Bitcoin, Bitcoin Cash, Ethereum, Litecoin, Ripple and USD Coin.

 TRASTRA’s fees are very competitive.
 There are of course fees involved in using it, but these are not deterrent to using it at all.